P4R7/P4R7/README.md

-- 👋 Hi, my name is parivesh, i am a Java and Kotlin Developer.
+- 👋 Hi, my name is parivesh, i am a Java ,Kotlin, Python, Javascript, goLang Developer.
-- 👀 I’m interested in Java, Kotlin and React and Python
+- 👀 I’m interested in good understandable code
-- 🌱 I’m currently learning Kotlin and React
+- 🌱 I’m currently learning GoLang and terraform
-- 💞️ I’m looking to collaborate on Java MVC project
+- 💞️ I’m looking to collaborate on web application or cloud projects
 - 📫 How to reach me discord as user : p4r7

 <!---